B2B Insights

 The single-rate commission plan applies one consistent commission percentage to every deal an SDR closes.

 SDRs earn the same percentage on every deal regardless of size, timing, or complexity.
 An SDR with $50,000 in variable compensation and a $500,000 annual target would earn a 10% commission on all deals.
+About 10% of all compensation plans follow this model because it eliminates confusion about how reps get paid.

 Pros: Extreme simplicity, complete clarity, quick implementation, easy explanation, and foundation for growth.